EXPLAINER-Assange arrested in London after seven-year refuge in embassy

-LONDON, April 11 (Reuters) - WikiLeaks founder Julian Assange was arrested by British police on Thursday after Ecuador withdrew his asylum which had allowed him to take refuge in the country’s embassy in London since 2012.
+LONDON, April 11 (Reuters) - WikiLeaks founder Julian Assange was arrested by British police on Thursday after Ecuador withdrew its asylum which had allowed him to take refuge in the Ecuadorean embassy in London for the last seven years.

+The computer hacker faces the prospect of extradition to the United States.
+He was also found guilty in a British court on Thursday of breaking bail terms dating back to 2012.

-An Australian-born computer hacker who has spent much of his life on the road, Assange, 47, says he is a champion of free speech.
-He founded WikiLeaks in 2006 and it published secret official information including hundreds of thousands of diplomatic cables, infuriating the United States and other countries.
+The 47 year-old Australian-born Assange founded WikiLeaks in 2006 and it published secret official information including hundreds of thousands of diplomatic cables, infuriating the United States and other countries.

-Assange’s supporters see him as a hero who challenges censorship and champions transparency.
+Assange’s supporters see him as a hero who challenges censorship and champions free speech.
 Others say he risked security by revealing secret documents.

 In November 2011, London’s High Court said Assange should be extradited to Sweden for questioning over alleged sex crimes after accusations by two former WikiLeaks volunteers in 2010.

-After losing an appeal, Assange took refuge in the embassy in June 2012 as a way to avoid being extradited.
-In August of that year he was granted political asylum by the anti-American left-wing former Ecuadorean president Rafael Correa.
+After losing an appeal, Assange took refuge in Ecuador’s embassy in June 2012 to avoid being extradited.
+He was granted political asylum by the anti-American left-wing former Ecuadorean president Rafael Correa.

-He remained there after Sweden dropped the investigation against him in 2017 because Assange feared the United States wanted to prosecute him.
+Assange remained in the embassy after Sweden dropped the investigation against him in 2017, fearing the United States wanted to prosecute him.

 Sweden’s then Chief Prosecutor Marianne Ny said in 2017 that the Swedish probe could be reopened should the situation change.